Australian Strategic Policy Institute: Reception

-ASPI has been described by ITNews, The Diplomat and Myriam Robin in the Australian Financial Review as being one of Australia's most influential national security policy think tanks.
+ASPI has been described by The Diplomat and Myriam Robin in the Australian Financial Review as being one of Australia's most influential national security policy think tanks.

 In February 2020, Australian Labor Party Senator Kim Carr described the ASPI as "hawks intent on fighting a new cold war."
 Former Foreign Minister Bob Carr (no relation) said the ASPI provides a "one-sided, pro-American view of the world" and criticised the group for taking what he claimed was almost $450,000 from the U.S. State Department, to track Australian universities with Chinese research collaborations, and "vilifying and denigrating Australian researchers and their work."
 Bob Carr's criticism of ASPI came after ASPI president Peter Jennings had raised questions about the donation of $1.8 million by a Chinese billionaire to a group related to Carr.
-ASPI replied that it "doesn’t have an editorial line on China, but we have a very clear method for how we go about our research," and claimed that the true amount of State Department funding was less than half that amount stated by Carr.
+ASPI replied that it "doesn't have an editorial line on China, but we have a very clear method for how we go about our research," and claimed that the true amount of State Department funding was less than half that amount stated by Carr.
 ASPI was criticized by former diplomats John Menadue, Geoff Raby, and Bruce Haigh, with Haigh referring to ASPI as serving the foreign policy interests of the Liberal Party of Australia.
 In July 2022 an article in The Economist described ASPI as "hawkish".
+The ABC stated in 2024 that ASPI was "known for its critical stance on China".

 In October 2018, the Australian Digital Transformation Agency criticised an ASPI report on the Australian Government's digital identity program.
 The Agency stated that the report "was inaccurate and contained many factual errors", which "demonstrate a clear misunderstanding of how the digital identity system is intended to work".
 The author of the report responded to the criticism, saying his concerns were acknowledged in private despite being publicly rejected by the agency.In June 2020, ASPI was criticised by Chinese Foreign Ministry spokesman, Zhao Lijian for claiming that the Chinese government was behind cyber attacks against the Australian government and Australian businesses.
 In response, ASPI executive director Peter Jennings said the ministry's comments were an attempt to distract attention from the think tank's research into the Chinese government.

 In November 2020, the Chinese government released a letter containing a list of grievances it had with the Australian government and a threat of economic retaliation.
 One of the points of contention was "funding 'anti-China' research at the Australian Strategic Policy Institute".
 The Australian government rejected the contents of the letter.